m1nka/blog/_posts/2025-12-05-part-2-troubleshoot-network-connectivity-from-oracle-autonomous-ai-database-at-multicloud.markdown

 Address: 40.71.10.202
 ```

-This can cause situations, where the ADB-S instance has cached a wrong entry.
+This can cause situations where the ADB-S instance has cached a wrong entry.
 In these cases, unfortunately the only solution seems to be to ... wait it out... and try again the next day.
-I would recommend following this tutorial in the right order, don't execute any tests before configuring the private DNS and setting outbound connectivity to private.
+I would recommend following this tutorial in the right order; don't execute any tests before configuring the private DNS and setting outbound connectivity to private.

 ## Conclusion